dustinpfister/mf_canvas/README.md

 C.canvas

-just a reference to the single canvas
+Just a reference to the single canvas I made sure to put this in so that if something comes up that presents a need to get to it, it's there.
+However if I end up using it a lot that is a good indication that I need to develop this more.